Hamster-Kombat-Clone/Hamster-Kombat-Clone/README.md

 HAMSTER KOMBAT CLONE § MINI APP

-YOU CAN SEE THE MINI APP § https://t.me/cats_kombats_bot or https://catskombats.com/ FOR BUY CONTACT ME: https://t.me/sicured
+YOU CAN SEE AND TRY THE MINI APP § https://t.me/cats_kombats_bot or https://catskombats.com/ FOR BUY CONTACT ME: https://t.me/sicured

 SCRIPT IS THERE